thelabdc/six-steps-to-datascience/README.md

 `> mkdir jupyternotebooks`
 (This will create a new directory for your work.
 Alternatively, you could just use your documents folder, or any folder in which you would like to store code and data.)

-`> docker run -v /jupyternotebooks:/home/jovyan/work -d -p 8888:8888 donaldbraman/jupyterlab`
+`> docker run -it --rm -p 8888:8888 -v /jupyternotebooks:/home/jovyan/work donaldbraman/jupyterlab`
 (This will install jupyter, link its folder to your working directory, and make its http port accessible to your browser.)